CurtesMalteser/anim-fy-ios/README.md

 I should build without problems and should be ready run on a simulator.

+The project uses CocoaPods so it might be needed to run pod install to get all the dependencies in place as described on
+the official page found here https://cocoapods.org/.

+# Requirements

+Xcode 12
+Swift 5

 ## How to use

 The app initial screen displays a tab bar controller that presents the top anime or top manga depending on the selected